niklaas/port-builder/Readme.md

 - `builder.tf` is the most important file.
 It includes the rules for `terraform` on how to create the infrastructure.
-- `init-ssh` is automatically created when deploying the infrastructure.
+- `init-ssh` is automatically created by terraform when deploying the infrastructure.
 It includes a simple `ssh` command that lets you connect to the correct instance.
 - `templates` includes several template files that are converted according to your configuration/use case when deploying the infrastructure.
-    - The file created from `init.tpl` is passed to the build machine even before it actually started.
-It configures the machine to install some packages during boot time and sets up `sudo` for the user `ec2-user`.
+    - The file created from `init.tpl` is passed to the build machine before it actually starts.
+It configures the machine to install some packages during boot time (as configured in `builder.tf` and sets up `sudo` for the user `ec2-user`.
     - The file created from `shrc.tpl` sets up environment variables for the user `ec2-user`.
+This makes interaction with the S3 storage easier.
-    - The script created from `upload-to-s3` is used to upload the ports that were built to S3.
+    - The script created from `upload-to-s3` is used to upload the compiled packages to S3.
-- `uploads` includes several scripts and configuration files that are needed for the machine to build ports properly.
+- `uploads` includes several scripts and configuration files that are needed remotely to build the ports properly.
     - The script `bin/build-ports` is used to build the ports.

-Not completed yet...
-To be done...
+    - `ports/default` can include ports that have not been uploaded to the official ports tree yet.
+These are added to poudriere's default ports tree, so you can compile them.
+    - `poudriere.conf` is the configuration file for poudriere.
+    - `poudriere.d` includes further configuration for poudriere.

 # Planned Features